Selection and Aggregation of Conformal Prediction Sets: Efficiency First Conformal Prediction

-Combining inequalities~\eqref{eq:minimum-width-empirical} and~\eqref{eq:probability-unconditional-guarantee}, we obtain that the prediction set $\widehat{C}_{\alpha}^{\mathrm{EFCP}}$ has the smallest width among the prediction sets constructed and also has an asymptotic validity guarantee as $|\mathcal{I}_2|$ diverges.
+Combining inequalities~\eqref{eq:minimum-width-empirical} and~\eqref{eq:probability-unconditional-guarantee}, we obtain that the prediction set $\widehat{C}_{N,\alpha}^{\mathrm{EFCP}}$ has the smallest width among the prediction sets constructed and also has an asymptotic validity guarantee as $|\mathcal{I}_2|$ diverges.
 Interestingly, the dependence on the number of training methods is logarithmic and the guarantee holds true irrespective of how complicated the training methods $\mathcal{A}_k, k\in[K]$ are and how the nested sets $\mathcal{F}_t^{(k)}, t\in\mathcal{T}$ are constructed.
 This guarantee also does not depend on the dimension of the underlying data domain.
 The logarithmic dependence can be improved further when $K = \infty$ if $\{\mathcal{F}_t^{(k)}: t\in\mathcal{T}, k\in[K]\}$ is a VC class or has ``low complexity.''
-Such a low complexity assumption holds true when the training methods are parametric, but in these cases $\log K$ will be replaced by the VC dimension of the class of training methods; see Section~\ref{sec:general-algorithm} for an example.
+Such a low complexity assumption holds true when the training methods are parametric, but in these cases, $\log K$ will be replaced by the VC dimension of the class of training methods; see Section~\ref{sec:general-algorithm} for an example.
 It also holds true in the case of kernel density estimation ~\citep{lei2013distribution}.
-The proof of Theorem~\ref{thm:coverage-guarantee-minimum-width} can also be used to justify choosing the smallest prediction set when the split conformal method is applied multiple times (with multiple splits of the data); see~\cite{lei2018distribution} for a related discussion.
-Hence, Theorem~\ref{thm:coverage-guarantee-minimum-width} provides validity guarantee even after cherry-picking a data split from multiple splits of the data.
-This also implies that one can make better use of the data even with the split conformal method.
+The proof of Theorem~\ref{thm:coverage-guarantee-minimum-width} can also be used to justify choosing the smallest prediction set when the split conformal method is applied multiple times (with multiple splits of the data).
+Hence, Theorem~\ref{thm:coverage-guarantee-minimum-width} provides the validity guarantee even after cherry-picking a data split from multiple splits of the data.
+This also implies that one can make better use of the data even with the split conformal method. {Given the importance, we present a formal result here.
+As in Algorithm~\ref{alg:efficiency-first-conformal}, let $\mathcal{D}$ represent the data.
+For $1\le k\le K$, let $(\mathcal{D}_{1,k}, \mathcal{D}_{2,k})$ denote $K$ random splits of the data into two parts; without loss of generality, assume $|\mathcal{D}_{1,k}| = |\mathcal{D}_{2,k}|= N/2$.
+Use algorithm $\mathcal{A}_k$ on $\mathcal{D}_{1,k}$ to find nested sets $\{\mathcal{F}_t^{(k)}\}_{t\in\mathcal{T}}$ and the corresponding prediction set $\widehat{C}_k := \{z:\,t_k(z) \le T_{\alpha,k}\}.$ (This step is exactly the same as Step 3 of Algorithm~\ref{alg:efficiency-first-conformal} with $T_{\alpha,k}$ computed on $t_k(Z_i), Z_i\in\mathcal{D}_{2,k}$).
+Find $\widehat{k}$ as in step 4 of Algorithm~\ref{alg:efficiency-first-conformal} and return $\widehat{C}_{\widehat{k}}$.
+In the setting here, one can use the same algorithm on multiple splits, but in general, different algorithms are permitted.
+From the proof of Theorem~\ref{thm:coverage-guarantee-minimum-width}, we obtain the following result (proved in Section~\ref{appsec:proof-of-thm-multiple-splits}). \begin{thm} If $Z_1, \ldots, Z_N, Z_{N+1}$ are independent and identically distributed, then the best width prediction set from multiple splits satisfies